 Secondary batteries are typically rated at 1C; alkaline uses much lower discharge currents.

 Courtesy of Cadex

-Manufacturers of primary batteries only specify specific energy; the specific power (ability to deliver power) is not published.
-While most secondary batteries are rated at a discharge current of 1C, the capacity of primary batteries is measured by discharging them at a very low current of 25mA, or a fraction of a C. In addition, the batteries are allowed to go down to a very low voltage of 0.8 volts per cell.
-This evaluation method provides impressive readings on paper, but the results are poor under a more demanding load.
+Specific energy only indicates the capacity a battery can hold and does not include power delivery, a weakness with most primary batteries.
+Manufacturers of primary batteries publish specify specific energy; specific power is seldom published.
+While most secondary batteries are rated at a 1C discharge current, the capacity on consumer-grade primary batteries is measured with a very low current of 25mA.
+In addition, the batteries are allowed to discharge from the nominal 1.5V for alkaline to 0.8V before deemed fully discharged.
+This provides impressive readings on paper, but the results are less flattering when applying loads that draw higher currents.

-Figure 2: Energy comparison under load. ”Rated” refers to a mild discharge; “Actual” is a load at 1C.
+”Rated” refers to a mild discharge; “Actual” is a load at 1C.
 High internal resistance limits alkaline battery to light loads.